mrotaru/mrotaru.co.uk-data/blog/javascript-prototypes-and-classes/index.md

 Reading the value of a property that is not on the target object will traverse the prototype chain and return the first one found, or `undefined`, whereas the algorithm for setting such properties is more complex, calling the first found setter and preventing the shadowing of read-only properties.

 Care needs to be exercised if relying on OOP features like the `constructor` property or the `instanceof` operator as they can be misleading.
+Some of these issues are addressed by using `class` keyword, to be examined in detail in a future article.

 ## Resources